kchapelier/PRWM/specifications/packed-raw-webgl/prwm.md

 A value of 0 should be treated as an error by the decoder.

-It should be noted that most OpenGL implementations are currently limited to 16 attributes per vertex.
+It should be noted that most WebGL implementations are currently limited to 16 attributes per vertex.

 #### Number of values per attribute

 Indicates the number of values per attribute.

-#### Number of elements
+#### Number of indices

-Indicates the number of elements.
-The number of points in point cloud and the number of triangles in triangle mesh.
+The number of indices stored in the index block.

+This should be set to 0 for non-indexed geometries, any other value should be treated as an error by the decoder.